FickleVaibhav/Malicious_URLDetector/README.md

 # Introduction
-   A project built using Random Forest Classifier to analyze wheather an URL is safe or Malicious
+   A project built using Random Forest Classifier to analyze wheather an URL is safe or Malicious.
+Here is a brief video about how to operate it: https://youtu.be/F3SyW76Lp1Y?si=ZEkaeicTPjN8EWwN

 # How it Works ?